stephdl/nethserver-php-scl/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_PhpAdjustableValues.rst

 Php Settings
 ============

-For each version of Php you can set specific settings to their php.ini
+For each version of Php you can set specific settings to the php.ini

 Modify the Shared Folder php settings.